PLANT-IT 2020 OVERVIEW:

 Different Benefits For Different Locations:

-Nearly all of our reforestation programs have a strong humanitarian focus.
-The 'dollar-per-tree' programs provide different benefits depending upon such things as geographical location, tree species and so forth.
+Our reforestation programs in Africa and Latin America have a strong humanitarian focus.
+The forest tree-planting programs provide different benefits depending upon such things as geographical location, tree species and so forth.
 Our programs usually provide one or more of the following benefits:

 The City Tree Planting Program